Homepage

 and now it is superb !

 Make a topping of very warm sauce on the slices.
-(For this reason, like in the canard au sang, there is no problem if you obtain a too rare meet, as the warm sauce on the thin slices is completing the cuisson).
+(For this reason, like in the canard au sang, there is no problem if your meat is a bit too red as the warm sauce on the thin slices is completing the cuisson).
 The more it is rare, more it is soft and tender.
-Even the most americanised guests shouldn't notice how rare it is if the sauce topping is OK.

 @+